Gate: Seven of Swords

 “It’ll have to be a story,” I said.
 “I’m not sure a snack in the sky would sit well or at all in my earthly stomach.”

 “As you will it, Heidi.
 Here is a story just for you.
 Once upon a time,” Aurora said.
-“There was a girl who was alone.
+“There was a young woman who was all alone.
 To keep herself from becoming lonely in her solitude, she told herself stories.
-One day, as she looked down from above and contemplated her loneliness, she saw a handsome young man riding on a horse.
+One day, as she looked down from above and contemplated her perpetual loneliness despite her best efforts to the contrary, she saw a handsome young man riding on a horse.
 He was all alone too.”

-“The girl whispered through the winds to the man and told him her stories,” Aurora continued.
-“He was enthralled by their uniqueness and beauty.”
+“The woman whispered through the winds to the man and told him her stories,” Aurora continued.
+“He was enthralled by their uniqueness and beauty.
+‘Take me with you, sky spirit,’ said the man.
+‘Your stories make me feel as if I am remembering something I forgot long ago.’”

-“My lady,” I exclaimed in surprise.
+“Great One,” I exclaimed.
 “You have a captive in your home.
 This is not how civilized beings behave and certainly not something I’d expect from a spirit in the sky.”
-I rose from my chair and moved to free the person from bondage.
+I rose from my chair and moved to free the man from his bondage at the kitchen table.

 “Where am I?” he asked weakly, brushing his dark hair back from his brow.

 “I was on a quest for my king and country, and saw a light descend from the heavens.
 It was as if a star came down from the sky and walked upon the path before me.
 The light entered my spirit and I felt tired, a state beyond any exhaustion I’d ever experienced before.
 I closed my eyes, to rest for a moment only, and then opened them again just now,” he said.
-“The dawn isn’t a person, at least in my lived experience.”
+“The aurora in the skies isn’t a person, at least in my lived experience.
+It is a natural phenomena caused by particles from the sun interacting with air particles high above the earth.”

-“Not a person?” the goddess declared, her light vacillating wildly between rainbow light and rain clouds.
-“What a silly thing to say, as if you don’t recognize your own mother.”
+“Not a person?” the goddess declared, her light vacillating wildly between rainbows and rain clouds.
+“What a silly thing to say, as if you don’t recognize your own mother.
+I would have recognized you anywhere in all the worlds, my son.”

-“You’re his mother?”
-I asked in some confusion.
-“Then why the enchanted sleep and bindings?
+“You’re really his mother?”
+I said.
+“Then why the enchanted sleep and bindings at your table?
 I’m certain he would have come to visit you in time if he had known you were lonely.”

 “And fathers,” the man said.
-“You do not look like my mother, my lady, but if you were you would know that I was on a quest of great importance for my king is my father and it was his express wish that I explore his realm to carry knowledge of his fairness and civility throughout the worlds.”
+“You do not look like my mother as I remember her, goddess of the sky, but if you were you would know that I was on a quest of great importance for my father is my king and it was his express wish that I explore his realm to carry knowledge of his fairness and civility throughout the worlds.”

 “What makes a ruler fair?”
 Aurora said in a wistful tone.
 “A life of loneliness separated from the one you love is not fair.”

-“Nor is a life of unconsciousness and bondage,” I said.
+“Nor is a life of forgetful sleep and bondage,” I said.
 “Maybe we can find a middle way through this trouble in which we find ourselves.”

 “If we can find a middle way, it must be quickly,” the prince said.
 “For it is time for me to continue on my father’s quest.
-I have been delayed for who knows how long here among the clouds.”
+I have been delayed for who knows how long here among the clouds while I dreamed of stars walking upon the surface of the earth.”

 “Hmmm,” I said, bowing my head in thought.
 Thankfully, inspiration struck me in that moment in the goddess’ home.
 “Here’s an idea.
 Aurora, do you consider butterflies an aspect of your true nature?”